 Did you know that 80% of new QuickBooks users are choosing QuickBooks Online versus QuickBooks Desktop?

-It’s the way the world is moving, so many platforms are cloud-based, and it’s hard to beat the convenience and ease-of-use, however it may not be for everybody (yet).
+It’s the way the world is moving, so many platforms are cloud-based, and it’s hard to beat the convenience and ease-of-use – however, it may not be for everybody (yet).

 QuickBooks Desktop still holds a major advantage over QBO (QuickBooks Online) when it comes to inventory and job costing – better, more in-depth reporting as well as all the mechanics to truly run a full and accurate inventory.
 However, the online version offers much more in the way of automation.
 You can automatically schedule and send transactions, your bank automatically imports transactions into QBO each night, and you can easily setup custom rules so QBO knows how to categorize transactions.
-You can also attach documents, images, signatures to areas of QBO for greater backup and storage utilization.
+You can also attach documents, images and signatures to areas of QBO for greater backup and storage utilization.
 And then there are the 3rd party Apps that can integrate making life seamless and easy – for the most part.

 In terms of pricing, you’re looking at a monthly fee for using QuickBooks Online, somewhere in the range of about $25 to $75 per month depending on a few factors but that monthly fee would be all inclusive.
-When purchasing a QuickBooks Desktop software, the price is anywhere from $300 for the Pro (we don’t recommend) up to $1155 for the Enterprise version.
+When purchasing QuickBooks Desktop software, the price is anywhere from $300 for the Pro (we don’t recommend) up to $1155 for the Enterprise version.
 Yes, this is a one-time purchase… until they require you to upgrade it every 36 months usually for a little more money.
 Also, you’ll need to make sure that you’re backing up the QB file after every time you use it so as not to lose any data.
-Where you choose to store these backups may be an additional fee not to mention the time and remembering to do so.
+Where you choose to store these backups may be an additional fee, not to mention the time and remembering to do so.

-Finally, Intuit is noticeably investing more into their QBO software than they are in their Desktop software and have started to discontinue some of their Desktop versions
+Finally, Intuit is noticeably investing more into their QBO software than they are in their Desktop software and have started to discontinue some of their Desktop versions.